myriadrf/A2300/GettingStarted.md

 `UHD_MODULE_PATH=./host/lib/UhdAdaptor/libA2300UhdAdapter.dylib uhd_fft --args "type=a2300" -A Wideband -f 890.4M -s 1M --spec "A:0" -g 0 <click "Average"> <click "Autoscale" twice (or as needed)>`
 `

+## Installing ASR-2300 Device Drivers and Access Permissions
+ See Section 4 in the document "./host/docs/ASR-2300 GNU Software Document.pdf" This contains various procedures for configuring Linux and Windows platforms to communicate with the ASR-2300 via USB interface.

+ Procedures for Windows and Linux are somewhat different.
+On Linux platforms, libusb is used, Cypress FX-3 driver is used on Windows platforms.

 ##Building A2300 API and Tools Using Eclipse

 TBD